 - iTunes 10.6 or higher

-- To have your iPhone and computer on the same Wi-Fi network
+- Your iPhone and computer connected to the same Wi-Fi network

 - Believe it or not, to sync your iPhone wirelessly, you have to begin by using wires.
 That's because you need to change a setting in iTunes in order to enable Wi-Fi syncing.
 So, to begin, plug your iPhone or iPod touch into your computer via USB in the traditional way that you'd sync your device.

 - In the iPhone/iPod management screen that appears as part of the standard syncing process, you'll see the Option box towards the bottom of the screen.
-In that box, check the Sync with this computer over Wi-Fi button.
-After checking this button, click the Apply button in the bottom right corner to change that setting.
+In that box, check the Sync with this iPhone over Wi-Fi box.
+After checking this box, click the Apply button in the bottom right corner to change that setting.

-- Click the eject button (the up-facing arrow next to the device icon) next to your iPhone or iPod touch in the left-hand column in iTunes.
+- Eject your iPhone or iPod touch by clicking the the up-facing arrow next to the device icon at the top of the iTunes window.
 Unplug your iPhone or iPod touch from your computer.

 - With this setting changed and your iPhone no longer connected to your computer, you're ready to sync over Wi-Fi.
 In order to do this, though, your computer and iPhone or iPod touch will need to be connected to the same Wi-Fi network (for instance, there's no way to be on Wi-Fi at work and sync with your computer at home).